 • lawful eligibility to act as a trustee

-The board of Trustees will ideally have skills and experience or the commitment to develop skills in the following areas:
+The board of Trustees will need skills and experience in the following areas:

 • setting targets, monitoring and evaluating performance and programmes in commercial and non-profit organisations